moigagoo/cliar/docs/src/comparison.md

 Even in this toy example you can see how much redundant code this pattern spawns.

 **Click** and **Cliar** are DSL-free.
-Whereas docopt is "spec first," Click and Cliar and "code first": they generate the usage text from the code, not the other way around.
+Whereas docopt is "spec first," Click and Cliar are "code first": they generate the usage text from the code, not the other way around.

 ## Magic-free

-*Magic* is illogical behavior driven by a hidden mechanism.
-It may provide a short "wow" effect, but the price to pay is that your code become harder to debug and read.
+*Magic* is atypical behavior driven by a hidden mechanism.
+It may give a short "wow" effect, but the price to pay is that your code becomes harder to debug and harder to follow.
 Writing idiomatic Python generally means avoiding magic.

-It's easy to see if a tool is "magical": if you remove its usage from the code and the code breaks, the tool was magical.
-That means that the tool relied on obscure mechanisms that work against regular code writing practices.
+It's easy to see if a tool is "magical": if after you remove it from the code it breaks, the tool was magical.

 **Docopt**, for example, is magic-free.
-If you remove `__doc__` parsing, the remaining code is still 100% valid Python.
+If you remove the `__doc__` parsing part, the remaining code is still 100% valid Python.
 Removing docopt does not break you program, it just removes the commandline parsing functionality:

 ```python
 '''Player.